 Sometimes, a lawyer and their client may not be seeing eye to eye on the case; in this situation, a knowledgeable and experienced mediator can really make a difference in helping to build the consensus necessary to move a matter forward.

 Counsel I’ve mediated with often tell me that their biggest concern with mediating files is that sometimes mediators seem to give up too quickly when the parties appear to be far apart and the prospect of settlement appears unlikely.
-A mediator with a 360-degree perspective, who has adjudicative experience and the ability to ask questions to get the parties thinking differently will be far less likely to throw in the towel when the distance between parties seems insurmountable.
+A mediator with a 360-degree perspective, who has adjudicative experience and the ability to pose questions that get the parties thinking differently will be far less likely to throw in the towel when the distance between parties seems insurmountable.

 ABOUT THE AUTHOR